Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Normalizing Flows

 \subsubsection{Affine Coupling}

 A simple example of this is the affine coupling layer \cite{Dinh2016DensityEstimationUsing},

 which has a simple Jacobian determinant and can be trivially rearranged to obtain a definition of $\vec{x}^{(d+1:D)}$ in terms of $\vec{y}$, provided that the scaling coefficients are not 0.
-This simplicity, however, comes at the cost of expressivity; stacking numerous such flows significantly increases their expressivity, allowing them to learn representations of complex high dimensional data such as images \cite{Kingma2018GlowGenerativeFlow}, but it is unknown whether multiple layers of affine flows are universal approximators or not \cite{Papamakarios2019NormalizingFlowsProbabilistic}.
+This simplicity, however, comes at the cost of expressivity; while stacking numerous such flows increases their expressivity, allowing them to learn representations of complex high dimensional data such as images \cite{Kingma2018GlowGenerativeFlow}, it is unknown whether multiple affine flows are universal approximators \cite{Papamakarios2019NormalizingFlowsProbabilistic}.